The History of Radio Design Labs

 Signal Distribution and Engineered Systems

-Building on its reputation for quality modular system design components, RDL developed pre-engineered audio systems and modular audio and video signal distribution using Cat-5 or newer twisted-pair cabling.
+Building on its reputation for quality modular system design components, RDL developed FORMAT-A, a pre-engineered audio system and modular audio and video signal distribution using Cat-5 or better twisted-pair cabling.

 RCX™ Room Combining Systems are widely used to automatically control audio mixing and routing for hotel meeting rooms.
 SOURCEFLEX™ system products are used in a variety of facilities to distribute and select multiple audio channels.